Moving FAQ

 Insurance

-It is strongly recommend you purchase comprehensive insurance protection for full replacement cost to safeguard your possessions.
+It is strongly recommended you purchase comprehensive insurance protection for the full replacement cost to safeguard your possessions.
 Include Marine Policy if necessary for boats etc.

 Understand who underwrites the insurance.
 Movers will not underwrite the policies.
 The mover should be able to tell you this.
 Inquire about the rules and regulations surrounding any potential claims that you may have to make.
 Some insurance companies may actually settle the claims in-house